-Pursuant to the FMIA, significant shareholders who acquire or sell equity securities (shares, options or other financial instruments) of a Swiss listed company (or foreign company primarily listed on a Swiss stock exchange) and, in doing so, reach or cross the thresholds of 3%, 5%, 10%, 15%, 20%, 25%, 331⁄2%, 50% or 661⁄2% of the voting rights of the company must notify the company and the stock exchange within four trading days.
+Pursuant to the FinMIA, significant shareholders who acquire or sell equity securities (shares, any kind of rights to buy or sell including options or other financial instruments) of a Swiss listed company (or foreign company primarily listed on a Swiss stock exchange) and, in doing so, reach or cross the thresholds of 3%, 5%, 10%, 15%, 20%, 25%, 331/3%, 50% or 662/3% of the voting rights of the company must notify the company and the stock exchange within four trading days.
 Within two additional trading days, the company shall disclose to the public any reports it has received concerning such changes in the ownership of its shares.